vertica/VerticaPy/docs/source/user_guide_data_preparation_encoding.rst

     help(titanic["age"].discretize)

 To encode a categorical feature, we can use label encoding.
-For example, the column 'sex' has two categories (male and female) that we can represent with 0 and 1, respectively.
+For example, the column ``sex`` has two categories (male and female) that we can represent with 0 and 1, respectively.

 .. code-block:: python